lowewave/lowewave/README.md

 ## Hi there 👋
+# When malice is protected but ideas are not, hatred will rule.

 <!--
 **lowewave/lowewave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.